If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 You’ll find Caffé Crema very uncommon in the Caffe menus if you belong to the English-speaking world, and it’s because of the significant difference of grind as compared to standard espresso.
 Caffe may instead serve you with Americanos or long blacks.

 In Italy, during the summer, most of the traditional coffee bars serve with this espresso variant, Caffé Crema.

-You'll probably find less English-language guides on how to brew Caffé Crema.
-Its brewing method involves extracting the coarsen grounds (oppose to perfectly fine grounds) for the same time as we do for espresso shot but it results in a greater volume cup of java.
+You’ll probably find fewer English-language guides on how to brew Caffé Crema.
+Its brewing method involves extracting the coarsen grounds (oppose to perfectly fine grounds) for the same time as we do for espresso shot, but it results in a greater volume cup of java.